 The good news is that several treatment options are available, many of which don’t require surgery.
 That’s right – you can permanently treat varicose and spider veins quickly, safely, and with little to no pain.

 When it comes to getting rid of varicose and spider veins for good, there are two non-surgical options in particular that provide the best results.

 Sclerotherapy has been used to treat varicose and spider veins for decades.
-Though the practice is nearly a century old, it’s still regarded as one of the most safe and effective methods for getting to the root of varicose and spider veins.
+Though the practice is nearly a century old, it’s still regarded as one of the safest and effective methods for getting to the root of varicose and spider veins.
 In a nutshell, sclerotherapy involves injecting a highly concentrated saline solution into a patient’s varicose veins.
 This causes the veins to fade and eventually disappear over three to six weeks.

 Perhaps the biggest advantage of sclerotherapy is that it’s a non-surgical procedure and doesn’t require any type of anesthesia.
 Because there isn’t a lot of preparation or a lengthy recovery, there’s minimal impact on a patient’s life.
-A single treatment can be over and done with in less than an hour, and most patients find that they can return to their regular schedules right away.
+A single treatment can be over and done within less than an hour, and most patients find that they can return to their regular schedules right away.

 Radiofrequency ablation is a procedure that destroys varicose and spider veins by heating them with radiofrequency waves.
 This may sound painful, but it’s not.
 In fact, you shouldn’t feel much of anything.
 Local anesthetic is used to numb the area before a thin catheter is inserted into the vein.
 Then, a radiofrequency current is used to heat up and damage the vein walls.
 The body then re-routes blood flow through healthier veins.